nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.Address Book shows an error message.
   Use case ends.

-6a.
+5a.
+The new tag provided by user is invalid.
+> 5a1.Address Book shows an error message.
+  Use case resumes from step 5.

+7a.
 User chooses to cancel the operation.
-> 6a1.
+> 7a1.
 Address Book requests to confirm the cancellation.
-  6a2.
+  7a2.
 User confirms the cancellation.
   Use case ends.

 ## Appendix C : Non Functional Requirements